 As you receive tech scrap you have the choice of banking them into checkpoints spread throughout the world, known as MedBays.
 If you do, then it’s safe and you can use them however you like.
 But if you’re out running around and manage to get killed, you’ll drop all your tech scrap at the location you died in.
 Your character will then respawn at the last MedBay you visited, and you’ll have to work your way back to where you dropped everything.
 There’s also a time limit on how quickly you have to pick it up, but as long as you’re killing enemies then you’ll be given extra time along the way.
 If you fight through and reclaim your tech scrap then give yourself a pat on the back, but if you are killed once again, or don’t make it in time then the tech scrap is gone forever.

-The game also tries to give you incentives not to bank your tech scrap constantly, by applying a multiplier to consecutive kills.
+The developers of The Surge 2 have also tried to give you incentives not to bank your tech scrap constantly, by applying a multiplier to consecutive kills.
 Each time you visit a MedBay and bank the tech scrap then that multiplier is reset.
 It’s an interesting risk versus reward system to try and get you to take more chances.

 Lastly, the blocking system within combat has been updated to give you justification to you use it, as opposed to just dodging out of the way.
 Now there is a directional blocking mechanic where you’ll have to block in a specific direction in order to successfully negate damage.
 Adding to that if you get the timing spot on, then you’ll have the opportunity to parry the enemy with a quick hit.
 It’s a fantastic change and once I got the hang of the timing it saved my skin quite a bit when I caught myself in tricky situations.

-During the first half of the game I found it to be challenging in terms of its difficulty, it was exactly what I was looking for.
+During the first half of my playthrough of The Surge 2 I found it to be challenging in terms of its difficulty, it was exactly what I was looking for.
 But then it got to a point where that went completely out of the window, and I found myself being way too overpowered for the enemies I was coming up against.
 That difficulty I was experience was now non-existent, I no longer had to block or even dodge anymore.
 I was now just basically running at things, taking all the hits on the face and fighting back without much concern.

 I really enjoyed the customisation aspect available, creating a character to suit your playstyle.
 There are a lot of different weapon types to choose from, and a range of implants that can be used to enhance your abilities.
 But I also like how some of these implants will affect the look of your HUD, and change the way you approach certain combat scenarios.
 For example, being able to remove the implant that displays an enemy health bar, or show you the direction you’ll need to block an incoming attack.
 You’ve got a limited amount of power to use these implants, so the choice of selecting exactly what you want on your character is fun to tinker around with.